What is the problem?

-For example, we now have two product drop-down lists: (1) a product list that's visible to customers and agents which contains a list of currently supported products; (2) a product list that contains all products, legacy and supported products.
-The second product field is not visible on any ticket forms.
+For example, we now have two product drop-down lists: (1) a product list that's visible on the help center ticket submission form which contains a list of currently supported products; (2) a product list that contains all products, legacy and supported products.
+The second product field is only visible to agents.

 To make sure a ticket has the appropriate product selected on the second product field (the field used for reporting) I created a series of triggers that updates the second product field when a value is selected on the first product field.

 This method has worked fine for the product field because the list of values is relatively small.
 But now I've received requests from management to update drop-down fields that contain a much larger list of values (ie root cause).
 Using triggers to sync two root cause fields would be very cumbersome and time-consuming.